m-lyon/filter-subs/README.md

 ```

 ### Module Usage
-Filter a subtitle in place (overw.rites original subtitle) with default options
+Filter a subtitle in place (overwrites original subtitle) with default options
 ```python
 from subtitle_filter import Subtitles